brandur/sorg/content/passages-drafts/002-japan.md

 In 1992 Michael Crichton wrote _Rising Sun_.
 At the time Japan was seeing a meteoric rise, moving from a post-war reconstruction project towards becoming the most powerful economic engine in the world.
-America may have invented TV, cars, film, printers, and denim, but was seeing its domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
+America invented TV, cars, film, printers, and denim, but was seeing its domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
 America was feeling an existential insecurity of its own position in the world like the one China elicits today.

 Here's an excerpt that's always stuck with me: